-Focus redevelopment in existing commercial areas to make a better Town Center.
+Focus redevelopment in existing commercial areas to make a better Center.

-- Reconfirm all residential zoning outside the Town Center. - Replace existing single-use zoning with new mixed-use commercial-residential zones to expand both market rate and affordable housing options in support of community retail. - After the Purple Line is built, accommodate about 2.2 million square feet of development in the Town Center, including 1,300 new dwelling units. - Development under the proposed zoning would not require new sites for schools, the library, or the fire station. - Create two new public spaces, including a central community green and a public neighborhood playground.
+- Reconfirm all residential zoning outside the Center. - Replace existing single-use zoning with new mixed-use commercial-residential zones to expand both market rate and affordable housing options in support of community retail. - After the Purple Line is built, accommodate about 2 million square feet of new development in the Center, including 1,300 new dwelling units. - Development under the proposed zoning would not require new sites for schools, the library, or the fire station. - Create two new public spaces, including a central community green and a public neighborhood playground.

-Table 1 Development Potential
+Table 1 Development Potential in Chevy Chase

-Land Use Existing + Proposed (cumulative)

-Approved Enhance Create
+Land Use Existing + Approved Enhance (Pre-Purple Line) Cumulative Create (Post-Purple Line) Cumulative

-Commercial (sf) 470,859 372,487 826,273
+Commercial (sf) 470,859 342,487 589,000

-Residential, Single-Family (du) 603 603 618
+Residential, Single-Family (du) 603 673 673

-Residential, Multifamily (du) 716 956 2,017
+Residential, Multifamily (du) 716 1,556 2,039

 Civic and institutional (sf) 336,537 851,537 851,537

-Totals (sf) 2,126,396 2,783,024 4,312,810
+Totals (sf) 2,126,396 3,423,024 4,152,537